Downtown Indianapolis: Museums and libraries

 Museums and libraries with collections of local, state, and national interest can be found in downtown Indianapolis, including the Indiana Historical Society and Indiana State Museum (both located along the Downtown Canal) and the state's largest public library, the Indiana State Library and Historical Bureau, is also located nearby at the intersection of Ohio Street and Senate Avenue.
 Neighboring White River State Park contains the Eiteljorg Museum of American Indians and Western Art and the NCAA Hall of Champions.

 Indiana Avenue, in downtown's northwest quadrant, is home to the Crispus Attucks Museum and the Kurt Vonnegut Museum and Library.
 Nearby Cavanaugh Hall at IU Indianapolis is home to the Ray Bradbury Center.
 Located in downtown's northeast quadrant, the Mass Ave Cultural Arts District is home to the Indianapolis Firefighters Museum and James Whitcomb Riley Museum Home.
 Rhythm!
 Discovery Center is located in the Claypool Court near the intersection of Washington and Illinois streets.

 Two of the city's three major Masonic landmarks—the Indianapolis Masonic Temple and Scottish Rite Cathedral—share the block of North Street between Meridian and Illinois streets.
-Immediately east across Meridian Street is the Indianapolis Public Library's Central Library and the five-block Indiana World War Memorial Plaza, home to the American Legion's Emil A. Blackmore Museum, the Indiana War Memorial Museum, and the Colonel Eli Lilly Civil War Museum.
+Immediately east across Meridian Street is the Indianapolis Public Library's Central Library and the five-block Indiana World War Memorial Plaza, home to the American Legion's Emil A. Blackmore Museum and the Indiana War Memorial Museum.